grafana/k6-docs/docs/sources/v0.50.x/set-up/fine-tuning-os.md

 E.g. before changing MSL / TIME_WAIT period, confirm that you’re experiencing the issue (error messages, netstat, ss, etc.), change settings conservatively, re-run the test, and note any improvement.
 This way you can gauge the effect of the optimization, find any negative side-effects, and come up with a range of recommended values.

-{{% admonition type="note" %}}
+## Before you begin

-The following modifications have been tested for macOS Sierra 10.12 and above.
-If you're on an older version, the process for changing these settings might differ.
+- The following modifications have been tested for Linux, and macOS Sierra 10.12 and above.
+If you're using an older macOS version, the process for changing these settings might differ.

-{{% /admonition %}}

 ## Network resource limit